Ntsakzin/IMAD5112/README.md

-Kotlin is used to design the App
+Kotlin was used to design the App

 For the App to properly function and do its purpose it will have the following features: